mystrojohn/Tardiis/README.md

 # Overview

 Congratulations!
 The Doctor<sup>1</sup> has chosen you as the next assistant.
-The reason, of course, is because of your skills as a mobile developer and that the Doctor would like to bring TARDIS<sup>2</sup> into the world of mobile connected solutions.
+The reason, of course, is because of your skills as a mobile developer and that the Doctor would like to bring TARDIIS<sup>2</sup> into the world of mobile connected solutions.

-Your task as the assistant is to implement some features in React Native and at your disgression.
+Be the assistant to implement some features in React Native and at your disgression.
 Basically the Doctor realizes your a busy person and its up to you which features to start with and how much to complete.
 At the very least it would be appreciated if at least one feature in each column below is in a state of progress. ***Please unit test your code***.
 A good demonstration of testing will be highly recognized.

 | 1.     | 2.                 |
 | ------ | ------------------ |